 This might be the inclusion of a slide rule on a pilot watch, tide readings on a sailing watch for helping with sea navigation or a compass or altimeter (see ABC watches) on watches designed for hiking or mountaineering.

 As mentioned in the previous section, these smartwatches are “smart” because they offer a variety of features.
 However, not all smartwatches are the same.
-Some are water-resistant, some have shutter function for your camera, some can even measure your heart rate and track your sleep.
+Some are water-resistant, some have a remote shutter for your camera, some can even measure your heart rate and track your sleep.
 Some offer all these and more while some do not.
+We’ve covered the different types of smartwatches here.

 For a quick run-through, here are the types that we have covered in this article.